brbbrb/mars-web-scraper/README.md

 ## Step 2 - MongoDB and Flask Application

-Used MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.
+After using MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.
 Bootstrap was implemented to help with layout.
 See as screenshot of finished scraping below:

 ![homepage_2](Screenshots/homepage_2.png)